alexwebgr/faw_icon/README.md

     $ gem install faw_icon

-You will need to download the .zip folder from [Font Awesome](https://fontawesome.com/get-started/svg-with-js) where you can choose either the free ones or the PRO collections
+You will need to download the .zip folder from [Font Awesome](https://fontawesome.com/get-started/svg-with-js) where you can choose either the free or the PRO collection.

 Include in your application.scss the `fontawesome/svg-with-js/css/fa-svg-with-js.css`
 ideally placing in the `app/assets/stylesheets/fa-svg-with-js.css`